 Long-term post-menopausal health management, decades, not months

 Post-menopausal health management is a permanent life stage, not a temporary intervention.
-The Continue phase provides structured long-term monitoring and support, adjusting nutritional, metabolic, and lifestyle protocols as age-related changes require, and maintaining the comprehensive health management that protects against the long-term consequences of oestrogen deficiency.
+The Continue phase provides long-term long-term monitoring and support, adjusting nutritional, metabolic, and lifestyle protocols as age-related changes require, and maintaining the comprehensive health management that protects against the long-term consequences of oestrogen deficiency.

 FAQs